 — A film by Richard Widick (2019, Post-production)

 — Executive Producers: Michael K. Dorsey, John Foran

-This presentation analyzes the intersections of the pandemic, the White House super spreader event, and the unfolding historical moment of the US elections, the California mega-fires and more, all in the context of social movements theory and history.
+This lecture analyzes the intersections of the pandemic, the White House super spreader event, and the unfolding historical moment of the US elections, the California mega-fires and more, all in the context of social movements theory and history.

 I’d like to invite everyone who wants to find new and better ways for students and teachers to apply our knowledge to real-world problems and to support each other in imagining and creating “just transitions to the next Earth.”

 One way to reshape our relationships with each other and the systems and institutions that determine the quality of life for our own communities and communities around the world, is to engage our students in real-world projects.